lenincompres/DOM.create/README.md

 ### Attributes, Event Handlers and More

-DOM.create recognizes property names as attributes or event handlers for the element.
+DOM.create recognizes properties in the model structure as attributes or event handlers of the element.

 ```javascript
 DOM.create({